clemkoa/clemkoa.github.io/_posts/2023-07-18-attention-details.markdown

 ![assets/images/attention/similarity1.png](/assets/images/attention/similarity1.png){: width="500" style="display:block; margin-left:auto; margin-right:auto" }
 *<center>Figure 4.
 Using matrix multiplication and transpose to parallelise dot-product.</center>*

+The use of matrix multiplication and transpose for the dot-product operation is why the Scaled Dot-Product Attention is a type of multiplicative attention.

 We then normalise the similarity:

 $$\text{normalised_similarity} = \frac{Q K^T}{\sqrt{d_k}}  $$

-where $$d_k$$ is the dimension of key and query vectors - 4 here.
+where $$d_k$$ is the dimension of key and query vectors.
 We scale the matrix by the square root of $$d_k$$ before softmax in order to prevent one-hot-like vectors.
 If you have a vector with high variance, softmax will produce vectors that are very sharp and close to one-hot.
-As stated in the paper,
+As stated in the paper:
 > We suspect that for large values of $$d_k$$, the dot products grow large in magnitude, pushing the softmax function into regions where it has extremely small gradients

 #### 3. Attention weights